StarshipladDev/BasketballVR/README.md

 0.2a (Initial File Dump) - 10/01/2021

+Scene -> PlayerCharacter ->

->Add 'RunAnimation' to 'PlayerCharacter' Model so running animation cna be run in between defend animations
+Add 'RunAnimation' to 'PlayerCharacter'  so running animation can be run in between defend animation

->Add Collider to basketball court so basketball can interact with basketball court for dribbling

->Add Script 'Moveplayeroncollision' to Court collidor so palyer mvoes foward on basketball collision to simulate dribbling
+Scene->PlayerCheacter -> MoveTowards.cs->

->Modify 'PlayerMoveTowards' so Inbetween conditions to activate a 'gaurd' animation, 'PlayerCharacter' models perform the 'RunAnimation'
+Modify 'PlayerMoveTowards' so Inbetween conditions to activate a 'gaurd' animation, 'PlayerCharacter' models perform the 'RunAnimation'

->Lower Lighting intensity to increase aesthetic

->Basketball -> XRDirectInteractor ->
+Basketball -> XRDirectInteractor ->

->Add 'OnSelectEnter' and 'OnSelectExit' function calls to new script 'BasketballLetGo' to mimic dribbling
+Add 'OnSelectEnter' and 'OnSelectExit' function calls to new script 'BasketballLetGo' to mimic dribbling

->Basketball -> BasketBallLetGo.cs ->
+Basketball -> BasketBallLetGo.cs ->

->Add script 'Basketball Let Go' This has functions to performgrabbing a bounced ball and throwing a held ball to handle dribbling.
+Add script 'Basketball Let Go' This has functions to performgrabbing a bounced ball and throwing a held ball to handle dribbling.

->Scene->
+Scene->

+Lower Lighting intensity to increase aesthetic

->Add new house models to increase immersion.
+Add new house models to increase immersion.

->Add Empty 'XRInteractionManger' to meet new XR reqirements.
+Add Empty 'XRInteractionManger' to meet new XR reqirements.

->Court -> Court Collider ->
+Court -> Court Collider ->

+Add Collider to basketball court so basketball can interact with basketball court for dribbling

+Add Script 'Moveplayeroncollision.cs' to Court collidor so palyer mvoes foward on basketball collision to simulate dribbling

->Modify script 'PlayerMoveTowards' to have public variables'grabbed' and 'letGo', both edited by Basketball.BasketballLetgo.cs.
+Modify script 'PlayerMoveTowards.cs' to have public variables'grabbed' and 'letGo', both edited by Basketball.BasketballLetgo.cs.

->Modify Ball only bounces if bounced = false & let go true.
+Modify Ball only bounces if bounced = false & let go true.
 This prevents Player moving without throwing ball.

 ```